Eeems-Org/remarkable.guide/src/guide/software/toltec.rst

 Uninstall Toltec
 ----------------

-The following command will uninstall totlec from your device.
+The following command will uninstall toltec from your device.
 This includes removing any modifications to the root partition.

 .. code-block:: shell